barumau/panlingue/eng/dunia_baxe.md

 English, on the other hand, can have very heavy syllables, for example "sprints" (CCCVNCC).

-Pandunia is somewhere in the middle.
+Panlingue is somewhere in the middle.
 Most of the words consist of simple CV syllables but also more complex syllables are allowed, especially for internationally known technical terms.
-For example **kristal** (crystal) is considered a complex word in Pandunia.
+For example **kristal** (crystal) is considered a complex word in Panlingue.
 More complex loan words can be dealt with in two ways.

 1. Select a simpler variant from another language.
 For example the